Associated British Foods’ graduate scheme: the video interview and assessment centre

 ABF’s video interview is pre-recorded: ‘You’ll read the questions on screen and then record yourself answering them.
 You’ll answer a warm-up question followed by four competency-based questions,’ says Mari Pugh, graduate talent officer for ABF UK Grocery.

 Tip one: find out which competencies ABF are most likely to test you on

 ABF doesn’t have a list of competencies on its website so your preparation will involve predicting what competencies ABF might want to test you on.
 Look at the ‘About us’ and ‘Our schemes’ sections on ABF’s graduate website and the description of the scheme you’ve applied to.
 Make a note of any competencies mentioned eg teamwork, leadership and resilience.

-You could also look at the websites of the seven businesses that make up ABF’s grocery division: AB World Foods, Allied Bakeries, Pro-Active Nutrition, Speedibake, The Silver Spoon Company, Twinings, Westmill and Jordans, Dorset & Ryvita.
+You could also look at the websites of the eight businesses that make up ABF’s grocery division: AB World Foods, Allied Bakeries, Pro-Active Nutrition, Speedibake, The Silver Spoon Company, Twinings, Westmill and Jordans Dorset Ryvita.
 Look at their values and think about what competencies reflect these values.

 Beware that questions can change every year but, according to our Inside Buzz graduate survey, questions that previous candidates have been asked include:

 - Describe a time when you worked in a team

 - Describe a time when you failed or succeeded